Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Self-Supervision Literature Review

-\textbf{Predictive SSL: making transformation predictions.} Predictive pretext tasks learn the contextual or structural semantics via predicting geometric transformations of images.
-In these methods, the prediction of transformation is formulated as a classification problem, which maps input images or volumes to a scalar or vector in semantic space.
-The common transformation prediction-based tasks in computer vision field consider the relative positions\citep{doersch2015unsupervised}, the rotation angles \citep{komodakis2018unsupervised} and the jigsaw puzzles \citep{noroozi2016unsupervised} etc. A majority of works proved the effectiveness of these traditional pretext tasks in medical imaging: Tajbakhsh \emph{et al.} \citep{tajbakhsh2019surrogate} demonstrated that utilizing rotation prediction as a pretraining scheme for medical images is more effective than transfer learning from natural images.
-Taleb \emph{et al.} \citep{taleb20203d} presented 3D versions of relative patch location, rotation prediction and jigsaw puzzles for 3D medical applications.
-Some other works developed novel predictive SSL tasks on medical scenarios: Bai \emph{et al.} \citep{bai2019self} proposed to predict anatomical positions for cardiac MR image segmentation.
-Blendowski \emph{et al.} \citep{blendowski2019learn} presented a new SSL approach by predicting orthogonal patch offsets.
-Zhuang \emph{et al.} \citep{zhuang2019self} designed a novel proxy task named ``Rubik's cube recovery'' of predicting the cube orders and rotations in the same framework.
-Zhu \emph{et al.} \citep{zhu2020rubik} further extended ``Rubik's cube recovery'' by adding a new sub-task of identifying whether a cube is masked or not.
-Nguyen \emph{et al.}\citep{nguyen2020self} exploited the spatial information inherent in medical data in the proposed SSL framework by corrupting slices in a small range and training a model to predict whether the slice is corrupted or not as well as the slice index.
-Li \emph{et al.} \citep{li2021novel} introduced two predictive pretext tasks into the multiple instance learning framework for COVID-19 diagnosis: the relative patch location and an additional task of absolute patch location.
+\textbf{Predictive SSL: predicting transformations or pseudo labels.} Most of the predictive tasks learn the contextual or structural semantics via predicting spatial transformations of images.
+In these methods, the pretext task is formulated as a classification problem, mapping inputs to a scalar or vector in the semantic space.
+The common transformation-based predictive tasks consider the relative positions~\citep{doersch2015unsupervised}, the rotation angles \citep{komodakis2018unsupervised} and the jigsaw puzzles \citep{noroozi2016unsupervised} etc. A majority of works have proved the effectiveness of these traditional pretext tasks in medical imaging: \cite{tajbakhsh2019surrogate} demonstrated that utilizing rotation prediction as a pretraining scheme for medical imaging tasks is more effective than training from scratch, particularly under low-annotation data regimes. \cite{taleb20203d} emphasized the superiority of 3D medical models over 2D models and presented 3D versions of relative patch location, rotation prediction and jigsaw puzzles.
+Other works developed novel predictive SSL tasks for medical scenarios: \cite{bai2019self} proposed to predict anatomical positions for cardiac magnetic resonance (MR) image segmentation. \cite{blendowski2019learn} presented a new SSL approach by predicting orthogonal patch offsets. \cite{zhuang2019self} designed a novel proxy task named ``Rubik's cube recovery'': partitioning a 3D volume into cubes in a grid, followed by rearranging and randomly rotating cubes, and then predicting the cube orders and rotations in a unified framework. \cite{zhu2020rubik} further extended ``Rubik's cube recovery'' by adding a new sub-task of identifying whether a cube is masked or not. \cite{nguyen2020self} exploited the spatial information inherent in medical data by corrupting patches from a small range of slices and training a model to predict whether the slice is corrupted or not as well as the slice index. \cite{li2021novel} introduced two alternative auxiliary tasks into the multiple instance learning framework for COVID-19 diagnosis: the relative patch location prediction of two patches from the same slice, and the absolute patch location prediction of a single patch.
+Another line of work learns more fine-grained representations through pixel-level pseudo labels.
+M2.4.2{ \link{R2.4}}{\cite{ouyang2020self} generated pseudo labels on super-pixels for few-shot medical image segmentation. \cite{tan2021detecting} synthesized defects by Poisson interpolation and drove the network to detect these anomalies.}